zeiss-microscopy/libCZI/Src/libCZI/Doc/accessors.markdown

 =========

 The bitmaps from the individual sub-blocks are logically arranged as tiles on a plane.
-In order to get a bitmap containing the tile-composite (or a part of it) the use of accessor is required.
+In order to get a bitmap containing the tile-composite (or a part of it) the use of a accessor is required.
 In this example, we have three tiles on a plane and request to get a certain section (aka region-of-interest ROI):

 ![multi-tile accessor: mode of operation](compositors_1.png "multi-tile_compositor_1")